talyaron/fullstack2021/05-React/03-LiftingState-Up/Exercise-2/instructions.md

 HARD:
 if the ball is hit, it will explode and disapear in smoke, with a noise.
 Festival music wll play in the background.
+When the ball hit the ground, it will be smashed, and make a splashing sound